ArielleWaks/fetch-a-friend-frontend/README.md

 # Fetch a Friend

-Fetch a Friend is a market palace app that connects pet owners with pet sitters.
+Fetch a Friend is a marketpalace app that connects pet owners with pet sitters.
-This is the front end SPA responsible for hosting the UI.
+This is the frontend SPA responsible for hosting the UI.

 ## Installation